dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 ## Overview

 Today we'll be learning how to create a server side rendered polling webapp: it will be an [express](https://expressjs.com/) server that displays some data which is stored using [mongodb](https://www.mongodb.com/).
-We'll get a taste of how to use simple server side routes for displaying some html built up from data we will store in a database, and we will gain some knowledge about express — which we will be using in Lab 5!
+We'll get a taste of how to use simple server side routes for displaying some html built up from data we will store in a database, and we will gain some knowledge about [express](https://expressjs.com/) — which we will be using in Lab 5!
+We'll also use some [materializecss](http://materializecss.com/) for some basic styling.

+<iframe width="640" height="299" src="https://www.youtube.com/embed/LjrdiK94FyU?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 ## Some Setup
 First, let's download `node` and `mongodb` packages.